17 Spring Break Destinations for 2023

 Regardless of when you take your spring break, or when your child’s school decides you take your spring break, there’s plenty to celebrate.
-Here are eight places we recommend keeping on your radar as you plan your post-winter travels for 2018.
+Here are 17 spring break camping destinations we recommend keeping on your radar as you plan your post-winter travels for 2022.

-Why: Wild Horses.
 Requiring a boat to ferry you off-shore three miles, these barrier islands offer some of the most remote beaches in the country.
 Instead of crowds and vendors selling Made-in-China souvenirs, expect to see the occasional park ranger and the wild horses of Shackleford Banks.
 If you’re lucky, you can see them swimming in the island’s marshes.
-Legend has it these 120 feral horses (closer to the size of ponies) are descendants of Spanish horses who survived 16th century shipwrecks.
+Legend has it these 120 feral horses (closer to the size of ponies) are descendants of Spanish horses who survived 16th-century shipwrecks.

 When to go: Ferries usually start operating to Shackleford Banks full time in April.